dumlutimuralp/antrea-packet-walks/part_b/README.md

 What this table does is verifying if the source IP and MAC of the current flow matches the IP and MAC assigned to the Pod by Antrea CNI plugin during initial Pod connectivity.
 It implements this check both for IP and ARP traffic.

-Since the flow comes from the backend1 pod interface with backend1 pod' s IP and MAC address, the flow matches the <b>ninth</b> flow entry in this table and the spoofguard check will succeed.
+Since the flow comes from the backend1 pod with backend1 pod' s IP and MAC address, the flow matches the <b>ninth</b> flow entry in this table and the spoofguard check will succeed.
 The only action specified in the ninth flow entry is handing the flow over to Table 30 (actions=goto_table:30).
 So next stop is Table 30.

 ## 6.3 ConntrackTable Table #30